hesabe-tech-team/payment-package/README.md

-**NextPack** is a PHP & Laravel Packages Starter, (Designed to help  building high quality PHP Packages faster).
+**Hesabe Payment** is a PHP package designed to integrate Hesabe Payment Gateway in your application in the easiest way possible.

 >Clone NextPack and build your next open source package on top of it.